gu-fan/clickable.vim/README.rst

 I've rewrite the clickable.vim to make it more usable.

 It has syntax highlighting, hover function and click function.

-And can be extened easily with your plugins.
+And can be easily extened.

-Currently, This project focused on implmenting not performance, so maybe a little bit slower.

-(In fact, it has been optimized already.
-And maybe no more further optimzations)

 -------

 Usage